RenderTarget

 Bits per ChannelSpecifies the color depth for the rendered image.

 Multisample Anti-Aliasing (MSAA)Improves the appearance of rendered patch edges (makes them smoother).
-This anti-aliasing option only affects patches that are rendered directly to the Canvas or Displays.
+This anti-aliasing option only affects patches that are rendered directly to the Canvas or Display.

 Color BufferEnables use of a color buffer.